Peroron27/alx-system_engineering-devops/0x02-shell_redirections/README.md

-diaplsying the last 10 lines of /eetc/passwd
+displaying the first 10 lines of /etc/paswd